 In the recent past, private circuits were commonly delivered over SDH and serial technologies like E1/E3.
 Increasingly, private circuits are delivered through various fibre technologies.
 This could be fibres dedicated entirely to you as a customer, or through a multiplexed wavelength service where your traffic traverses the same backbone fibre links as other customers, but your traffic is kept private due to it being dedicated to its own optical wavelength.
 Unlike with MPLS technologies, you are physically guaranteed the entire bandwidth of the wavelength, even during times of congestion.

 Fibre-based private circuits may be appropriate for you as a DCI if you need very low latency or you need to transport non-Ethernet traffic such as Fibre Channel for your SAN.
 With an optical wavelength service, your carrier may or may not support your required data framing, but you may have the option to lease dark fibre.
-With dark fibre, you provide the termination equipment at both ends, but you then have full control over what goes across the link, including how data is framed and whether the fibre is dedicated to a single communications channel or muxed with coarse or dense wave division multiplexing (CWDM / DWDM).
+With dark fibre, you provide the termination equipment at both ends, but you then have full control over what goes across the link, including how data is framed and whether the fibre is dedicated to a single communications channel or mixed with coarse or dense wave division multiplexing (CWDM / DWDM).

 Hybrid Internet VPN